bitterjug/devjournal/devjournal.md

   - It creates a new key pair and puts the public one in `~/SparkleShare`

+  - Install this key with Github to enable Sparkleshare.

 Here, for reference, is WIP on a Vimscript version of the code that adds time-stamp headers to this file.

 ```VimL
 " Note